How to Find a Short Term Furnished Rental in NYC | March 2026

 3. Fee Structures

-Be sure to check for wifi, utility, furniture, and amenity fees when evaluating the price of each rental.
+Be sure to check for wifi, utility, furniture, and amenity fees when pricing each rental.
 If they don’t explicitly say ‘included’ you may end up with a surprise charge at the end of your rental period that you weren’t expecting.

 5. The best places to find a short term furnished rental in NYC